TeamAuquan/Python-for-Trading/chapter2.md

 What about selecting rows and columns?
 Just use rowname with `iloc` or columnname with `loc` to select rows or columns

+For now, it suffices to know that you can either access the values by calling them by their label or by their position in the index or column.
+If you don’t see this, look again at the slight differences in the commands: one time, you see [0][0], the other time, you see [0,'A'] to retrieve your value 1.

 *** =instructions

 Print row 0 and column A